osm-search/Nominatim/docs/admin/Import.md

 [photon](https://photon.komoot.io/) database, then you can set up a database without search indexes.
 Add `--reverse-only` to your setup command above.

-This saves about 5% of disk space.
+This saves about 5% of disk space, import time won't be significant faster.

 ### Filtering Imported Data